jplattel/obsidian-clipper/readme.md

     -   `note`: The name of the note you want to append to
 4. You can specify the clipping template using placeholders like `{clip}`, `{date}` and more like `{month}` or `{year}`.
 5. Decide if you want a markdown clip (HTML is converted to markdown and added to your clipboard) or plain text.
 6. You cen test if Obsidian opens with the right note with the 'Test Configuration' button.
-Please know that the chrome-plugin cannot paste the content, you will need to do that yourself!

 Once configured, you're now good to go, using it only takes two steps:

 1. Make a selection on a page and click the icon of the extension _(or use a shortcut key!)_.
-2. Obsidian will try to open the specific note within the vault you specified, you can then paste your clipping!
+2. Obsidian will try to create or append to the specified note within the vault.

 ## Troubleshooting